sateffen/go-suspend-on-idle/README.md

 The following command-line options are available:

-- `-interface` (default: `eth0`):
+- `-verbose` (default: `false`):
-  Specify the ethernet interface to monitor for active TCP connections.
-- `-verbose`:
   Enable verbose (debug) logging output.
 - `-idletime` (default: `3`):
-  Set the number of minutes the system must be idle (no active TCP connections and no user sessions) before suspending.
+  Set the number of minutes the system must be idle (no active non-localhost TCP connections and no user sessions) before suspending.

 If you want to use these options when running the program as a service, you may need to add them to the `ExecStart` line in your systemd unit file.